-- 1. Embedding moderation of numeracy and writing. - 2.
-Further developing moderation of reading across our schools by sharing good practice.
+- 1. Embedding moderation of reading. - 2.
+Developing moderation of talking and listening across our schools by sharing good practice.

 All stakeholders will be consulted over the development of these areas.

 Achievements

 We are proud of our achievements in Bothwell Primary School and celebrate them at school assemblies and share them with our school community.
 For a fuller range of the successes our learners have experienced, please see our Standards and Quality Report, which can be found on the school website.